Rated Excellent

 Once you enrol, your assessor will arrange an induction to:

-Once you complete the assessment process, you’ll be awarded the Level 2 NVQ Diploma in Plant Operations (Construction) — a nationally recognised qualification for plant operators working across various roles on construction sites.
+Once you’ve successfully completed the assessment, you’ll be awarded the Level 2 NVQ Diploma in Plant Operations (Construction).
+This nationally recognised qualification confirms your ability to operate plant machinery safely and effectively on active construction sites.

 Completing this qualification offers a wide range of practical and career-focused benefits for anyone involved in plant operator training or working with construction machinery on active sites: